-- Inventory devices running the licensed software - The points consumed by these devices for the software.
+- · Inventory evidence - · Software titles (or, in the terminology used for FlexNet Manager Suite, applications, including bundles) - Inventory devices running the licensed software - The points consumed by these devices for the software.

 Note: In this scenario, ILMT performs all required high-frequency hardware tracking, and typically reviews the data and updates peak consumption calculations only once a day.
 Therefore the import from ILMT to FlexNet Manager Suite does not need to be a high-frequency action: typically, a daily import of the ILMT results is all that is required.